NCAR/ccpp-scm/scm/doc/TechGuide/chap_cases.rst

       This string must correspond to a dataset included in the directory ``ccpp-scm/scm/data/processed_case_input/`` (without the file extension).

--  ``runtime``

-   -  Specify the model runtime in seconds (integer).
-This should correspond with the forcing dataset used.
-If a runtime is specified that is longer than the supplied forcing, the forcing is held constant at the last specified values.

--  ``thermo_forcing_type``

-   -  An integer representing how forcing for temperature and moisture state variables is applied (1 :math:`=` total advective tendencies, 2 :math:`=` horizontal advective tendencies with prescribed vertical motion, 3 :math:`=` relaxation to observed profiles with vertical motion prescribed)

--  ``mom_forcing_type``

-   -  An integer representing how forcing for horizontal momentum state variables is applied (1 :math:`=` total advective tendencies; not implemented yet, 2 :math:`=` horizontal advective tendencies with prescribed vertical motion, 3 :math:`=` relaxation to observed profiles with vertical motion prescribed)

 -  ``relax_time``

    -  A floating point number representing the timescale in seconds for the relaxation forcing (only used if ``thermo_forcing_type = 3`` or ``mom_forcing_type = 3``)

--  ``sfc_flux_spec``

-   -  A boolean set to ``.true.`` if surface flux are specified from the forcing data (there is no need to have surface schemes in a suite definition file if so)

 -  ``sfc_roughness_length_cm``

    -  Surface roughness length in cm for calculating surface-related fields from specified surface fluxes (only used if ``sfc_flux_spec`` is True).

--  ``sfc_type``

-   -  An integer representing the character of the surface (0 :math:`=` sea surface, 1 :math:`=` land surface, 2 :math:`=` sea-ice surface)

 -  ``reference_profile_choice``